-In connection with hospices, as previously discussed, CMS issued the March 3, 2015 TDL directing Medicare contractors on how to implement sequestration when reconciling a hospice's interim payments made during the cap year to the aggregate cap determined at the end of the cap year.
+In connection with hospices, as previously discussed, CMS issued the March 3, 2015 TDL instructing Medicare contractors how to implement sequestration when reconciling a hospice's interim payments made during the cap year to the aggregate cap determined at the end of the cap year.

 With respect to the TDL, it is important to clarify what is in dispute.
-The Providers' dispute arises from the TDL's cap-year-end reconciliation and accounting process.
-As laid out in the TDL, this process involves the following inputs and factors:
+The ManorCare Providers' dissatisfaction arises from the TDL's cap year-end reconciliation and accounting process.
+As laid out in the TDL, this process involves the following inputs and factors from a provider: